IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   Incorporate Authorization Token: In this case the access token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
 This token indicates that the HTTP RESTful transaction has been authorized by the Authorization Server according to the user's consent.

--   An Authorization Client SHOULD query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
+-   When the Incorporate Authorization Token is to be used with a FHIR server, An Authorization Client SHOULD query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".

 #### 34.1.1.2 Authorization Server